Vyralmarketing/dagoberto-castillo/_posts/2022-10-02-rates-are-rising-fastthese-loans-can-help.md

 ---
 layout: post
-title: Rates Are Rising Fast—These Loans Can Help
+title: Rates Are Rising Fast—These Loan Options Can Help
 date: 2022-10-02 07:00:00
 tags:
   - Home Buyer Tips
-excerpt: 'These three loan options can help buyers tackle rising mortgage rates. '
+excerpt: 'These four loan options can help buyers tackle rising mortgage rates. '
 enclosure:
 pullquote: Each one of these options has pros and cons.
 enclosure_type: video/mp4